-Emily Gifford Lucey is a shareholder of Richardson Plowden in the Columbia office and leads the Firm's Construction Law Practice Group.
+Emily Gifford Lucey is a shareholder of Richardson Plowden in the Charleston office and formerly led the Firm's Construction Law Practice Group.
 Her statewide litigation practice focuses on construction law, including surety law and commercial litigation.
 Mrs. Lucey defends design professionals and contractors in complex construction defect cases.
 She has represented national, regional and local companies in construction defect matters.

 Mrs. Lucey's experience includes: